Grok 4

 The Colossus Supercomputer: The Hardware Backbone

-A Foundational Reset: Rewriting the Corpus of Human Knowledge
+A Foundational Reset: The Pursuit of "Truth"

 Technical Specifications

-2. Grok-4: The "Pinnacle of All-in-One AI"
+2. Grok-4: The Pinnacle of All-in-One AI

 The flagship Grok-4 model is being positioned as a comprehensive, general-purpose AI designed to excel in reasoning, knowledge, and multimodal interaction.

-Advanced Reasoning and "Big Brain" Mode
+Advanced Reasoning and "Grok-4 Heavy"

 Multimodal Capabilities: Consolidating the Senses